wgsl-tooling-wg/wgsl-linker/packages/linker/Internals.md

 Linking is relatively straightforward.

 1. Preprocess and parse the registry
-   - preprocess based on runtime variables set by the caller
-     - apply #if conditionals
    - parse wgsl fragments into an abstract syntax tree. see `AbstractElem`
 1. Traverse the abstract syntax tree recursively, starting from the wgsl elements in the root wgsl fragment.